braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 :::info[**Implications of Functoriality for Self-Diagnosis**]

 The verification of functoriality is not merely a mathematical formality; it ensures that the adjunction of observational data does not disrupt the underlying categorical structure.
 Identity preservation guarantees that a "null operation" on the physical state corresponds to a null operation on the diagnostic state; the system does not hallucinate changes when nothing has happened.
-Composition preservation (rigorously proven via induction for nested structures) ensures that sequential transformations can be diagnosed either step-by-step or as a single composite action without contradiction.
+Composition preservation (proven via induction for nested structures) ensures that sequential transformations can be diagnosed either step-by-step or as a single composite action without contradiction.

 This coherence is essential for the stability of the self-diagnostic mechanism over time; particularly when recursive checks ($\delta$) create deeply nested annotation structures.
 Physically; this property is analogous to the universe's state transformations carrying forward diagnostic histories unaltered; enabling the observational enrichment to propagate consistently without distortion.
 The exhaustive check; including generalization to nested annotations by induction on depth; positions the functor as a seamless integrator with the morphisms of $\mathbf{AnnCG}$; paving the way for the comonad's fault-tolerant properties.
 It ensures that the act of observing the universe does not break the logic of how the universe evolves.
 :::